3meters/tipe/Readme.md

   Simple, fast, extensible javascript type checker.

   See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is

-  Why use tipe?
-Short answer, you probably shouldn't; you should write you own.
-A type checker is not worth a module dependency.
-Feel free to copy any code or ideas you find usefull.
-We certainly did.

-  Still reading?
-Tipe provides a base method, tipe(identifier) that returns a string for all valid identifiers, making it a valid replacement for Javascript's native typeof.
-It fixes all the obvious bugs in typeof.
-This is useful if you want to write switch statements based on the type of identifiers.

-  tipe.addTipe(Constructor, typeName) lets you add your own custom tipes for any constructor.

-  For all tipes, including custom tipes, tipe provides boolean test methods: tipe.<type>(value) and tipe.is<Type>(value).

-  Tipe aims to be fast.
-Run "node bench" to compare the performance of the current versions of tipe versus is.
+  Tipe aims to be fast, and may be faster than is in some cases.
+Run "node bench" to see.

+  Tipe includes a base method, tipe(value) which returns a string, usefull for switch statements.

+  Tipe supports custom types for any constructor.

-  Using ordinary public npm, we rely on tipe every day inside hot loops in a large-scale, closed-source public web service backing mobile apps.
-We welcome all improvements.
+  We rely on this public module in a large-scale web service via ordinary npm.
+We welcome any improvements.

-  Enjoy!
+  -Enjoy

 ## Install with nodejs

     npm install tipe